ds2-lab/LambdaFS/aws-setup/setup.md

 ## Required Manual Configuration

 The default values for most parameters will be sufficient.
 There are a few that must be specified explicitly.
 These include:
-- `ssh_keypair_name`: In order to be able to connect to the various virtual machines used by $\lambda$FS and HopsFS, you will need to create and register an *EC2 key pair* with AWS.
+- `ssh_keypair_name`: In order to be able to connect to the various virtual machines used by λFS and HopsFS, you will need to create and register an *EC2 key pair* with AWS.
 (If you have already done so, then you may reuse an existing key pair, provided the key is an RSA key.)
 [See this documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) from AWS concerning "Amazon EC2 key pairs and Linux instances" for additional details.
 - `ssh_key_path`: This is a path to the private key of the EC2 key pair specified in the `ssh_keypair_name` parameter. **This must be an RSA key.**
 - `aws_profile` (*possibly*): Depending on how you've configured the AWS credentials on your computer, you may be able to simply use the default AWS credentials profile.
 If you've not configured any AWS credentials on your computer, then this can be done by installing the [AWS CLI](https://aws.amazon.com/cli/).
 See [this AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) concerning "configuration and credential file settings" for more details.